Suite (Penderecki): Background

-Initially entitled Divertimento, Suite was written over the course of twenty years and had many additions and revisions.
+Initially entitled Divertimento, the Suite was written over the course of twenty years and had many additions and revisions.
 Penderecki initially wrote this suite for solo cello as part of a musical collaboration with fellow cellist Mstislav Rostropovich which started with the Cello Concerto No. 2 and which went on for more than twenty years.
 It consisted of only three movements: Serenade, Scherzo, and Notturno, all of them composed in 1994 and premiered on December 28, 1994, in Köln by Boris Pergamenschikow.
 The Suite was initially dedicated to Pergamenschikow and commissioned by KölnMusik.

 The composition was later revisited many times over the years until its completion in 2013.
-Sarabande followed in June 15, 2001, performed by the dedicatee in Ludwigsburg.
+Sarabande followed on June 15, 2001, performed by the dedicatee in Ludwigsburg.
 After that, Tempo di Valse was premiered at the Kronberg Academy in Kronberg, on October 21, 2004, in a memorial concert for Pergamenschikow performed by Claudio Bohórquez.
 The Aria was the next movement to be composed, which was premiered by Michel Strauss on September 2, 2006, at the Musée d'art américain in Giverny, at the Festival de Musique de Chamber à Giverny 2006.
 The Allegro con bravura was premiered by Arto Noras on February 20, 2010, in Paris and, finally, the Preludio was premiered between April 16 and 27, 2013, in Paris, at the fifth International Paulo Cello Competition.

 It was published several times by Boosey & Hawkes and Schott Music to include the different expansions to the suite.
 However, the final version was dedicated to Arto Noras and published by Schott Music in 2014.